sripkunda/accent/docs/docs/fundamentals/accent-cli.md

     ├── shared
 ├── index.html
 ├── app.js
 ├── ac.config.json # Used to indicate the root of an Accent project.
-May be utilized for additional CLI actions in the future.
 ```

 This structure can be altered in any way you see fit.